π

 ÷

-Flip the second fraction (find its reciprocal) and multiply.
+To divide fractions, flip the second fraction (find its reciprocal) and then multiply.

 34